EranBoudjnah/CleanArchitectureForAndroid/README.md

   continuous changes to almost every project.
 And so, what may now seem like too much complexity will reward us when the time for change comes.
 This will be when *Clean Architecture* shines.

+  As a side note: in some ways, I have *intentionally* over-complicated this project by introducing different technologies.
+The goal was to show how, even in real-life scenarios, where a project may have grown over time to include more than one technological solution, the architecture still works.

 - ***Mappers as classes*** **vs.** ***mapping extension functions***